hortonworks-gallery/ambari-zeppelin-service/README.md

   - Runs zeppelin in yarn-client mode (instead of standalone).
 Why is this important?
     - *Multi-tenancy*: The service autodetects and configures Zeppelin to point to default Spark YARN queue.
 Users can use this, in conjunction with the [Capacity scheduler/YARN Queue Manager view](http://hortonworks.com/blog/hortonworks-data-platform-2-3-delivering-transformational-outcomes/), to set what percentage of the clusters resources get allocated to Spark.
     - *Security*: Ranger YARN plugin can be used to setup authorization policies on which users/groups are allowed to submit spark jobs.
 Both allowed requests and rejections can also be audited in Ranger.
-  - Supports both default HDP Spark version (e.g. 1.3.1 with HDP 2.3.0 or 1.4.1 with HDP 2.4.x) as well as custom installed Spark versions e.g. [HDP Spark 1.5.1 TP on HDP 2.4.x](http://hortonworks.com/hadoop-tutorial/apache-spark-1-5-1-technical-preview-with-hdp-2-3/)
+  - Supports both default HDP Spark version (e.g. 1.6.0 with HDP 2.4.x)
   - Automates deployment of Ambari view to bring up Zeppelin webapp (requires manual ambari-server restart)
   - Runs zeppelin as configurable user (by default zeppelin), instead of root
   - Uploads zeppelin jar to /apps/zeppelin location in HDFS to be accessible from all nodes in cluster